MatthewEppelsheimer/godspeed-react/README.md

 -   basic JSDoc for each component and functions, make import style consistent
 -   add tests for reducer
 -   add tests for `useVelocityContext`
--   Read a document in `VelocityDocumentEditor`, firing a callback (for e.g. logging views)
 -   Update a document, firing callback
 -   incorporate Draft.js
 -   Rename `useVelocityContextState` and move it to `VelocityContextProvider`, don't export `VelocityContext` - This will encapsulate abstract all context management, so the library won't need to then export `VelocityContext`